 Guest hotel or similar occupancy and departure taxes and gratuities (tips) payable by tourists.
-A summary, paid to the Bermuda Government unless otherwise noted.
+Paid to the Bermuda Government unless otherwise noted.

 Fractionally owned units.
 Some hotels have them.
 Usually a condominium or similar in a separate building or buildings on the hotel grounds.
 Fractionally owned means buyers share ownership in a private residence club (PRC).
 When a unit is purchased the owners can select the dates they will be residing there, but can also use the unit whenever it is free.
 Ownership at a luxury fractional development such as this is the only feasible way in Bermuda for foreigners to acquire local real estate, due to a government policy that severely restricts, to only the most expensive, the amount and type of local real estate that can be sold to non-Bermudians.
 Because of their affiliations with hotel properties, PRCs are not affected by these regulations.

 Disabled visitors access.
 Note that USA ADA disability standards do not apply in Bermuda.
 Here, because there are no such legally required disability protections or minimum standards required by Bermuda's Ministry of Tourism or the public/private sector Bermuda Tourism Authority what constitutes a disabled-friendly room can be interpreted differently.
 Disabled visitors using wheelchairs and the mobility-impaired should ask before they book for details of disabled-friendly rooms such as overall room size (many disabled or mobility-impaired guests need somewhat bigger rooms); room door and bathroom door width, does the bathroom have a wet-room shower or only a shower in a bathtub over which guests have to step, is the room on the ground (first) floor or higher in which case is there an elevator nearby and what is the elevator emergency policy for disabled guests.

 Tapestry Collection by Hilton.
 111 rooms, was scheduled to open in June 2020 but Covid-19 pandemic has postponed this